eeue56/derw/README.md

 # Usage

 You can run the derw compiler via npx.
-You must provide files via `--files`.
+You must provide files via `--files` or be in a package directory.

 ```bash
 npx @eeue56/derw